The Richard & Helen DeVos Japanese Garden

 Kurisu International, founded in 1972, is a landscape design/build firm whose unique gardens create “inner space” for inspiration and healing.
 Their approach is a whole-system design, a methodology deeply rooted in the specificity of place, people and purpose, and uniquely suited to draw out nature’s ability to meet humanity’s need for inspiration, restoration and healing.

-New works of sculpture, by contemporary masters such as Anish Kapoor, Zhang Huan, David Nash, Masayuki Koorida and Giuseppe Penone, among others, will be permanently installed within the Japanese Garden.
+New works of sculpture, by contemporary masters such as Anish Kapoor, Zhang Huan, David Nash, Masayuki Koorida, Jenny Holzer and Giuseppe Penone, among others, will be permanently installed within the Japanese Garden.
 This unique marriage of beautiful art in beautiful green spaces has long been a key element of the Meijer Gardens mission.
+See Highlights above for photos and more information about the sculpture collection within the Japanese Garden.

 The Japanese Garden, a centuries-old tradition, won't be truly mature for several hundred years.
 Help support the maintenance of the Japanese Garden for generations to come.
 Sponsorship opportunities are still available.
-Contact Katharine Kane at (616) 975-3177 or firstname.lastname@example.org for additional information or Donate Online Now.
+Contact the development department at (616) 975-3177 or firstname.lastname@example.org for additional information or Donate Online Now.